interurban/readme_updates/pulumi_esc.md

 * __Dynamic Configuration Providers__: Support for dynamic configuration providers for more flexible management.
 * __Fully Managed__: Pulumi ESC is offered as a fully managed cloud service in Pulumi Cloud (and Pulumi Cloud Self-hosted in the near future).
 The pulumi/esc project is open source, and contains the evaluation engine for environments, the esc CLI, and in the future, the extensible plugins for source and target integrations.

-### Why Pulumi ESC?

-Pulumi ESC was designed to address a set of challenges that many infrastructure and application development teams face in managing configuration and secrets across their various environments:

-* __Secrets and Configuration Sprawl__: Data in many systems.
-Challenging to audit.
-Lots of application-specific logic to acquire and compose configuration from multiple sources.
-Divergent solutions for Infrastructure and Application configuration.
-* __Duplication and Copy/Paste__: Secrets are duplicated in many places.
-Frequently coupled to application/system-specific configuration stores.
-* __Too Many Long-lived Static Secrets__: Long lived static credentials are over-used, exposing companies to significant security risk.
-Rotation is operationally challenging.
-Not all systems support direct integration with OIDC and other dynamic secrets provisioning systems.

-Pulumi ESC was born to address these problems and needs head on with the following features.

 ## Pulumi ESC Roadmap

 Review the planned work for the upcoming quarter and a selected backlog of issues that are on our mind but not yet scheduled on the [Pulumi Roadmap.](https://github.com/orgs/pulumi/projects/44)